pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

             :class:`~cryptography.hazmat.primitives.interfaces.AsymmetricPadding`
             provider.

+        :raises ValueError: This is raised when the chosen hash algorithm is too large for the key size.

         :raises UnsupportedHash: This is raised when the backend does not support the chosen hash algorithm.
 If the padding is :class:`~cryptography.hazmat.primitives.asymmetric.padding.PSS`